Still Competitive: Revisiting Recurrent Models for Irregular Time Series Prediction: Introduction

-While the proposed GRUwE model supports continuous-time prediction at future time points, its architecture naturally extends to event prediction setting through Temporal Point Process (TPP) framework.
-We can formulate a Conditional Intensity Function (CIF), that represents an instantaneous rate of event arrival for a TPP by applying a SoftPlus non-linearity at the output of the GRUwE's regression function.
-Our experiments demonstrate that GRUwE-based event prediction matches or outperforms state-of-the-art CIF-based TPP models, including: \textit{RNN models} ~\cite{RMTPP,NeuralHawkes}, \textit{attention-based models} ~\cite{SAHP,TransformerHawkes,AttNHP} and \textit{differential equation models} \cite{ODETPP}.
+As noted above, GRUwE supports both time series forecasting and event prediction tasks.
+For event prediction, we define a Temporal Point Process (TPP) model with the help of a Conditional Intensity Function (CIF), which characterizes the instantaneous rate of event occurrence.
+Following prior works by \cite{RMTPP,NeuralHawkes}, the CIF is modeled by applying a Softplus transformation to the output of a neural network regression model.
+This formulation allows GRUwE’s predictions at arbitrary future times to directly define the event intensity.
+We compare the GRUwE-based event prediction model against state-of-the-art CIF-based approaches, including methods based on RNN models \cite{RMTPP,NeuralHawkes} and attention-based models \cite{SAHP,TransformerHawkes,AttNHP}.

-The main contributions of this work are: \begin{itemize}[leftmargin=7pt, itemsep=0pt, topsep=0pt] \item We propose GRUwE, an irregular time series model, that maintains a Markov state representation, defines two reset state update mechanisms to capture dependencies inherent in multivariate time series and supports continuous-time inference. \item We perform a comprehensive evaluation of GRUwE against SOTA prediction models on next observation prediction and next event prediction tasks on multiple real-world datasets.
-Our evaluation reveals that GRUwE performs competitively on both the tasks, while achieving new SOTA on 2 datasets on the next observation prediction, and achieving the highest overall rank in the next event prediction task. \item We demonstrate that GRUwE's compact Markov state representation leads to substantial improvements in computational efficiency during online deployment of irregular time series models. \end{itemize}
+The main contributions of this work are: \begin{itemize}[leftmargin=7pt, itemsep=0pt, topsep=0pt] \item We propose GRUwE, an irregular time series model, that maintains a compact Markov state representation, defines two reset state update mechanisms to capture dependencies inherent in multivariate time series and supports continuous-time inference. \item We perform a comprehensive evaluation of GRUwE against state-of-the-art baselines on next-observation and next-event prediction tasks across multiple real-world datasets.
+Our results show that GRUwE performs competitively on both tasks, achieves new state-of-the-art performance on two datasets for next-observation prediction, and attains the highest overall rank for next-event prediction. \item We demonstrate that GRUwE’s compact Markov state representation leads to substantial improvements in computational efficiency during online deployment. \end{itemize}